-Honda Accord owners have reported 67 problems associated with check engine light on (under the engine and engine cooling category).
+Honda Accord owners have reported 71 problems related to check engine light on (under the engine and engine cooling category).

 See all problems of the 2003 Honda Accord.

-Tl-the reporting person's vehicle is a 2010 Honda Accord.
+Tl-the contact owns a 2010 Honda Accord.
 The contact stated that while driving 70 mph, the check engine light illuminated and the vehicle lost power and the speed dropped to 35 mph.
 The vehicle was taken to the dealer for inspection and they stated that they could not diagnose the cause of failure.
 The vehicle was not repaired.
 The manufacturer was not notified.
 The failure mileage was 34,338.
 Ap.
-It was Saturday, Feb.
-16, 2013 when this check engine light on issue occurred.

 See all problems of the 2010 Honda Accord.

-The car was a 2009 Honda Accord.
-The VIN of the problem Accord is 1HGCP36869_.
 Check engine light came on.
 Brought to dealer, oil low.
 Tech b.
 Had already been issued, and suggested work completed at that visit.
 Problem persists, using 2 /12 to 3 qts oil between changes.
-This problem occurred on 09/01/12.

 See all problems of the 2009 Honda Accord.

-The car is a 1998 Honda Accord.
 Car suddenly shuts off on its own while driving; all electrical goes off except for check engine light, abs light, or none at all.
 Happened 3 or 4 times, sometimes at freeway speed, car restarted from neutral a few minutes later.
 Taken to Honda dealer & diagnosed with a faulty transmission module, replaced for $450.
 Yet the problem just recurred not long after that repair.
 This creates a serious road hazard & potential for crash & serious injury, as suddenly & without warning, the vehicle shuts down & cannot be controlled with any acceleration, power steering or normal braking.
 This vehicle has always been maintained meticulously, since new, per recommended schedule with Honda dealerships.
 Browsing the internet shows this to be an unusually common, serious & difficult to diagnose issue with Hondas & acuras from ~1997-2002.
-The failure date was Monday, August 27, 2012.

 See all problems of the 1998 Honda Accord.

-Consumer owns a 2008 Honda Accord.
+The contact owns a 2008 Honda Accord.
 While driving approximately 75 mph, the vsa and check engine warning lights illuminated on the instrument panel.
 The vehicle began to jerk forward and shake vigorously.
 The contact stopped on the shoulder of the road and restarted the vehicle.
 The failure recurred approximately six times.
 The vehicle was taken to the dealer for diagnostics where the technician replaced the valves within the engine.
 The failure continued after the repairs.
 The vehicle was not further repaired.
 The approximate failure mileage was 68,000.
-It was Mar.
-28, 2011 when this check engine light on issue occurred.

 See all problems of the 2008 Honda Accord.